Why is My Dog's Anus Swollen?

 • Irritated anus

-• Itching and scratching against the floor
+• Itching and scratching at the bottom

 • Clear discharge